EmbedITCZ/jbehave-support/jbehave-support-core/docs/General.md

 `SIZE_GT` - Size of collection is greater than expected value `REGEX_MATCH` - Matches String using regular expression

-The following sample step compares data from a ClientReponse from MYAPP against values in test context using operators.
+The following sample step compares data from a ClientResponse from MYAPP against values in test context using operators.

 ```
 Then [ClientResponse] values from [MYAPP] match: